Sciss/Koerper/README.md

 # Körper

 Software for a series of art installations.
-(C)opyright 2018 by Hanns Holger Rutz.
+(C)opyright 2018–2021 by Hanns Holger Rutz.
 All rights reserved.
 This project is released under the
-[GNU General Public License](http://github.com/Sciss/Koerper/blob/master/LICENSE) v3+ and comes with absolutely no warranties.
+[GNU General Public License](http://github.com/Sciss/Koerper/blob/main/LICENSE) v3+ and comes with absolutely no warranties.
-To contact the author, send an email to `contact at sciss.de`.
+To contact the author, send an e-mail to `contact at sciss.de`.

 Artistic research process: https://www.researchcatalogue.net/view/432898/432899